raballew/kne-on-ocp/README.md

 indicate that a critical error caused the virtual instance to crash and in a testing environment recovering automatically might be a bad idea.

-IXIA-C traffic generation as described in the [KNE examples][kne-examples] does not seem to work on OpenShift out of the box as IXIA requires additional privileges and seem to have problems handling arbitrary UID which are enforced by OpenShift.
+Ixia-C traffic generation as described in the [KNE examples][kne-examples] does not seem to work on OpenShift out of the box as IXIA requires additional privileges and seem to have problems handling arbitrary UID which are enforced by OpenShift.
 Due to this, containers images have been rebuilt and a bunch of